Openfly: A comprehensive platform for aerial vision-language navigation: Conclusion

 \section{Conclusion}

 In this work, we present OpenFly, a platform designed for large-scale data collection in aerial Vision-and-Language Navigation (VLN).
 OpenFly integrates multiple rendering engines and provides an automatic toolchain for data generation, enabling efficient collection of diverse, high-quality aerial VLN data.
-The resulting large-scale dataset comprises 100k trajectories across 18 distinct scenes, spanning a wide range of altitudes and lengths, which is significantly superior than existing ones.
-Furthermore, we propose OpenFly-Agent, a keyframe-aware aerial navigation model capable of directly predicting flight actions based on observations and language instructions.
+The resulting large-scale dataset comprises 100k trajectories across 18 distinct scenes, spanning a wide range of altitudes and lengths, which is significantly larger than existing ones.
+Furthermore, we propose OpenFly-Agent, a keyframe-aware aerial VLN model capable of identifying frames with critical observations, leading to accurate flight action prediction.
 Extensive experiments validate the effectiveness of the proposed method, and establish a comprehensive benchmark for future advancements in aerial VLN.